Alfaxad/PenTango-NMA21/README.md

 **Decision point**

 1. determine the scale for sentiment: gradient, what would be the numeric value assigned to each one?
-(VALENCE/AROUSAL)
+(VALENCE/AROUSAL); do we calcualte the average score, or the median, or sum? do we have each indivdual rate all 92 or a subset of it?  using 7 point or 5 point likert scale?
+2.

+## Goals to hit
+Monday (July 12th)
+1. HL fix the bugs in the stimuli and look into literature how to calculate
+2. Analysis plans (:
+    1. how is the sentiment data processing/analysis (HL,SE)
+4. PM & AP look into featrue extraction and identify featues/attributes that would be meaningful to implenet and calculate
+5.

 ## Abstract: